ngdonna2020/Guide/README.md

 - Determine LOD: select a mark, right click to view underlying data
 # Aggregration = how data is combined, NOT table calc
 - By default, aggregation is done on row-lvl detail
+- Change default aggregation for a measure: Right click on the measure -> default properties -> aggregation
 - Values are always aggregated at level of granularity of the worksheet
+- Fields used in blends must first be aggregated
+- Disaggregate: break down all records in underlying source to see all of the marks in the view at most detailed level of granularity
 # Blend/Union
-- Blending (done per sheet basis). allows combine data from different data sources (primary data src is blue, secondary is orange).
+- Blending (done per sheet basis) allows combine data from different data sources (primary data src is blue, secondary is orange).
-- Blending is established when a field from a second data source is used in the view.
+- Blending (~ LEFT join) is established when a field from a second data source is used in the view.
 - To create blend: Add at least 1 field from the primary data source to sheet/ view.
 Then, in the Data pane, click the data source that you want to designate as the secondary data source and click the broken link icon.
+- Fields used in blends must first be aggregated
 - Union: combine row wise into single sheet
 # Join/ Relationship
 - join max 32 tables